 I greatly appreciate Express Pros.

-And Express Pros has helped thousands of people find thousands of positions.
+Now, job seekers never pay a penny, and Express Pros has helped thousands of people find thousands of positions.

-So land your new job with Express Employment Professionals.
+So land your new job with Express employment professionals.

 As the country's chief executive, he sat in his pajamas watching Fox and Friends maligning the FBI.